WSDOT-GIS/wsdot-route-gp/README.md

 Running toolbox from ArcCatalog
 -------------------------------

-If you want to run the `wsdotroute.pyt` toolbox from ArcCatalog without installing the module (e.g., when you are a developer modifying the code), you will need to do the following to ensure the toolbox can find the `wsdot.route` module.
+If you want to run the `wsdotroute.pyt` toolbox from ArcCatalog without installing the module (e.g., when you are a developer modifying the code), you will need to do the following to ensure the toolbox can find the `wsdotroute` module.

 1. Open the Python Window
 2. Type the following in the window (replacing the path given here with the actual path to the `src` folder on your computer)